 - Select Give additional time, and enter the amount of extra time you want to give the student.
 This extra time is in addition to the amount of time given to all students, and just applies to this student's attempt.

-- Alternatively, if a student has an approved accommodation to receive more time on all quizzes/exams, you can click to edit the student's Accommodations.
-When you edit a student's Accommodations, you can add on more time (eg, 30 minutes) or multiple their time (eg, 1.5x more time) and it will apply to all future quizzes/exams.
+- Alternatively, if a student has an approved accommodation to receive more time on all quizzes, you can click to edit the student's accommodations.
+When you edit a student's accommodations, you can add on more time (eg, 30 minutes) or multiple their time (eg, 1.5x more time) and it will apply to all future quizzes.
 Click Save when you are finished editing the accommodations.

-- Next, open the quiz and click Moderate This Quiz.
+- Open the quiz and click Moderate This Quiz.

 3. Select multiple students or an individual student and click Change Extensions for [x] Selected Students .